Purdue University College of Engineering: Rankings

 The College of Engineering's undergraduate and graduate engineering programs are highly ranked by U.S. News & World Report as some of the best engineering programs in America.
-Many of Purdue's engineering programs are ranked within the top 10 nationally, or near the top 10, resulting in Purdue's College of Engineering coming in 10th for undergraduate programs and 4th for graduate programs in the United States.
-The 2022 rankings are listed below.
+Many of Purdue's engineering programs are ranked within the top 10 nationally, resulting in Purdue's College of Engineering coming in 8th for undergraduate programs and 4th for graduate programs in the United States.
+The 2027 rankings are listed below.